Kailash Mansarovar Yatra for First Timers (Beginner’s Guide)

 After reaching Mansarovar, you usually get time to visit the lake.
 For many people, this becomes one of the most memorable parts of the entire journey because of how calm and peaceful the place feels.

-The main walking part of the yatra is the Kailash Kora.
+The main part of the yatra is the Kailash Kora.
 This is a three day walk around Mount Kailash.
 It is the most physically demanding part of the trip, but also the part many people remember the most.

 Once the Kora is completed, the return journey follows.